openenergymonitor/HeatpumpMonitor/energymonitor_build.md

 ![emonbuild_v3.jpg](images/emonbuild_v3.jpg)

+**Voltage regulator note:**The voltage regulator shown in the picture above is the large through-hole TC1262-3.3V, the board also supports the smaller MCP1825 surface mount voltage regulator.

 **Tip 1:** It is usually easier to start by soldering the lower profile components first such as the resistors and to build up to the taller components.

 **Tip 2:** Test that the ATmega328 part works first before soldering in the ESP8266 module so that any issues with the ATmega328 part can be isolated before adding the ESP WIFI part.